NARCOTICS ADDICTION REHAB & TREATMENT

 • Slowed or impaired movement

-HeadacheSeveral signs that can serve as red flags of narcotic addiction:
+There are several behavioral signs that may serve as red flags of narcotic addiction.
+Common narcotic addiction signs include the following:

 • Agitated, erratic behavior